bhushan017/CarND-Behavioral-Cloning-P3/writeup_template.md

    My first step was to use a convolution neural network model similar to the NVIDIA model I thought this model might be appropriate because it has been used to successfully predit steering angles.

-   This model consists of a convolution neural network with 5 convolution layers dropout between the fully connected.The model includes RELU layers to introduce nonlinearity (code line 63-74), and the data is normalized in the model using a Keras lambda layer (code line 61).
+   This model consists of a convolution neural network with 5 convolution layers dropouts between the fully connected layers.The model includes RELU layers to introduce nonlinearity (code line 63-74), and the data is normalized in the model using a Keras lambda layer (code line 61).

    In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.